RodrigoPAml/RabbitMQ-Base-Repository/README.md

 ## Producer and two consumer competing in queue (ManyConsumers.cs)

-Can de used for load balance
+Can be used for load balance

 ![image](https://github.com/RodrigoPAml/RabbitMQ-Base-Repository/assets/41243039/7006238a-aeb3-48b7-8bca-a701268297b2)